bbc/software-engineering-technical-assessments/election-ui-javascript/src/fakeAPI/README.md

 ## Interface

-The mock API exports two named functions `fetchResultData` and `fetchCandidateMap`, and a default export of `fetchResultData`.
+The mock API exports two named functions `fetchResultData` and `fetchCandidateData`, and a default export of `fetchResultData`.

 ### `fetchResultData`
 - Takes no parameters.